Paper: The more of it you have, the harder it is to get rid of.

 A professional document conversion service is by far the easiest and most affordable way to digitize a large volume of paper records all at once.
 The benefits of using a document conversion service over doing it yourself are clear: experience and security.

-Companies who specialize in document conversion combine their many years of expertise with commercial quality scanning equipment and software to help you avoid the pitfalls commonly encountered by businesses who choose to handle the task themselves.
+Companies that scan documents professionally combine years of commercial scanning experience with top-of-the-line equipment and software to help you avoid the pitfalls commonly encountered by businesses who choose to handle the task themselves.

 Plus, they do it all securely, following strict protocols and procedures that help protect the confidentiality and privacy of your data.